acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

     the window object for the page has been created, and "ready", which loads them once the DOM content of the page has been loaded.
   @prop [onAttach] {function}
-A function to call when the pageMod attaches content scripts to a matching page.
+A function to call when the PageMod attaches content scripts to a matching page.
 The function will be called with two arguments:

 * A `worker` object which the add-on script can use to communicate with the content scripts attached to the page in question.
 See "[Communicating with content scripts](#pagemod-content-scripts)" for more details.

-* The pageMod itself.
+* The PageMod itself.

 </api>